hl7au/au-fhir-ps/input/pagecontent/index.md

   - [Profiles and Extensions](profiles-and-extensions.html): This is a placeholder for when content becomes available.
   - [Terminology](terminology.html): This is a placeholder for when content becomes available.
 - [Examples](examples.html): This is a placeholder for when content becomes available.
-- [Support](downloads.html): This is a placeholder for when content becomes available.
+- [Support](downloads.html): These pages provide supporting material for implementation of AU Patient Summary.
-  - [Downloads](downloads.html): This is a placeholder for when content becomes available.
+  - [Downloads](downloads.html): This page provides links to downloadable artefacts.
   - [License and Legal](license.html): This page outlines the license and legal requirements for material in AU Patient Summary.

 ### Collaboration